CGSbioinfo/Microarray/README.md

 **rma_data_plots =** *\< directory containing the correlation heatmaps, hierarchical clustering, expression boxplots, all groups' PCA, MA and density plots produced when running the QC on the RMA normalized CEL files\>*

 **results =** *\< directory containing the results from the pairwise comparisons, divided into sub-directories: "tables" and "graphs".
 The "tables" directory holds all the results tables from each pairwise comparison and an overall "summary_comparisons" .csv file, showing the number of differentially expressed genes across all comparisons.
 The "graphs" directory holds PCA and volcano plots for each set of pairwise comparison groups.
 Interactive volcano plots are also produced for each comparison group, in comparison-specific sub-directories.\>*

+*\< an .Rmd and .html file will also be produced if report_gen is set to TRUE in analysis_info.txt, titled as the project name followed by "_analysisReport". \>*

 -----------------------------------------------------------------------------------------------------------------------------